radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 > authentication, integrity and replay protection.
 IKE SHOULD be used for key management.

 The use of IPSec allowed RADIUS to be sent privately, and securely, across the Internet.
 However, experience showed that TLS was in many ways simpler for implementations and deployment than IPSec.
 While IPSec required operating system support, TLS was an application-space library.
-This difference, coupled with the wide-spread adoption of TLS for HTTPS ensures that it was often easier for applications to use TLS than IPSec.
+This difference, coupled with the wide-spread adoption of TLS for HTTPS, ensures that it was often easier for applications to use TLS than IPSec.

 RADIUS/TLS {{RFC6614}} and RADIUS/DTLS {{RFC7360}} were then defined in order to meet the crypto-agility requirements of {{RFC6421}}.
 RADIUS/TLS has been in wide-spread use for about a decade, including eduroam {{EDUROAM}}, and more recently OpenRoaming {{OPENROAMING}} and {{I-D.tomas-openroaming}}.
 RADIUS/DTLS has seen less use across the public Internet, but it nonetheless has multiple implementations.

-As of the writing of this specification, RADIUS/UDP is still widely used, even though it depends on MD5 and "ad hoc" constructions for security.
-While MD5 has been broken, it is a testament to the design of RADIUS that there have been (as yet) no attacks on RADIUS Authenticator signatures which are stronger than brute-force.
+However, RADIUS/UDP is still widely used, even though it depends on MD5 and "ad hoc" constructions for security.
+The recent "BlastRADIUS" attack shows just how inadequate this dependency is.
+The Blast RADIUS attack is discussed in more detail below, in [](#blastradius).

-However, the problems with MD5 means that if a someone can view RADIUS/UDP traffic, a hobbyist attacker can crack all possible RADIUS shared secrets of eight characters in not much more than an hour.
-An more resourceful attacker (e.g. a nation-state) can crack much longer shared secrets with only modest expenditures.
+Even if we ignore the Blast RADIUS attack, problems with MD5 means that a hobbyist attacker who can view RADIUS/UDP traffic can brute-force test all possible RADIUS shared secrets of eight characters in not much more than an hour.
+An more resourceful attacker (e.g. a nation-state) can test much longer shared secrets with only modest expenditures.
 See [](#cracking) below for a longer discussion of this topic.

-Cracking the shared secret will also result in compromise of all passwords carried in the User-Password attribute.
-Even using CHAP-Password offers minimal protection, as the cost of cracking the underlying password is similar to the cost of cracking the shared secret.
-MS-CHAP ({{RFC2433}} and MS-CHAPv2 {{RFC2759}}) are significantly worse in security than PAP, as they can be trivially cracked with minimal resources, ([](#ms-chap)).
+Determining the shared secret will also result in compromise of all passwords carried in the User-Password attribute.
+Even using CHAP-Password offers minimal protection, as the cost of crackng the underlying password is similar to the cost of cracking the shared secret.
+MS-CHAP ({{RFC2433}} and MS-CHAPv2 {{RFC2759}}) are significantly worse in security than PAP, as they can be completely broken with minimal resources, ([](#ms-chap)).

-The use of Message-Authenticator does not help.
+The use of Message-Authenticator does not change the cost of attacking the shared secret.
 The Message-Authenticator attribute is a later addition to RADIUS, and does does not replace the original MD5-based packet signatures.
-While it therefore offers a stronger protection, it does not change the cost of attacking the shared secret.
-Moving to a stronger packet signatures (e.g. {{RFC6218}}) would still not fully address the issues with RADIUS, as the protocol still has privacy issues unrelated to the the security of packet signatures.
+While that attribute therefore offers a stronger protection, it does not change the cost of attacking the shared secret.
+Moving to a stronger packet signatures (e.g. {{RFC6218}}) would still not fully address the issues with RADIUS, as the protocol still has privacy issues unrelated to the the security of packet authenticators.

-Most information in RADIUS is sent in clear-text, and only a few attributes are hidden via obfuscation methods which rely on more "ad hoc" MD5 constructions.
-The privacy implications of this openness are severe.
+That is, most attributes in RADIUS are sent in clear-text, and only a few attributes such as User-Password and Tunnel-Password have their contents hidden.
+Even the hidden attributes rely on "ad hoc" obfuscation methods using MD5, which are not proven to be secure.
+Peoples locations can (and have) been accurately determined, and people have been tracked using location data sent insecurely across the Internet ([]{#privacy}).

-Any observer of non-TLS RADIUS traffic is able to obtain a substantial amount of personal identifiable information (PII) about users.
-The observer can tell who is logging in to the network, what devices they are using, where they are logging in from, and their approximate location (usually city).
-With location-based attributes as defined in {{RFC5580}}, a users location may be determined to within 15 or so meters outdoors, and with "meter-level accuracy indoors" {{WIFILOC}}.
-An observer can also use RADIUS accounting packets to determine how long a user is online, and to track a summary of their total traffic (upload and download totals).

-When RADIUS/UDP is used across the public Internet, a common Wi-Fi configuration allows the location of individuals can potentially be tracked in real-time (usually 10 minute intervals), to within 15 meters.
-Their devices can be identified, and tracked.
-Any passwords they send via the User-Password attribute can be compromised.
-Even when the packets do not contain any {{RFC5580}} location information for the user, the packets usually contain the MAC address of the Wi-Fi access point.
-There are multiple services selling databases which correlate Wi-Fi access point MAC addresses and physical location down to a similar 15 meter resolution.

 The implications for security and individual safety are large, and negative.